hasanmoudud/geocompr/main.md

 ## Prerequisites {-}

-In chapter \@ref(intro) we promised to teach not only how to use existing tools for Geocomputation in R, but also develop new ones, "in the form of shareable R scripts and functions".
+Chapter \@ref(intro) states that geocomputation is not only about using existing tools, but developing new ones, "in the form of shareable R scripts and functions".
-While reproducibility is central to the book, this chapter focusses on reproducibility and tool creation.
+The aim of this chapter is to teach how to develop reproducible scripts, functions and algorithms, key components in the process of tool creation.
+The chapter assumes you have an understanding of the geographic data classes introduced in Chapter \@ref(spatial-class), and have already imported the datasets needed for your work, for example from sources outlined in Chapter \@ref(read-write).

 We will consider example R scripts for geographic data and how to make them more reproducible in section \@ref(scripts).
 Algorithms are recipes for modifying inputs using a series of steps, resulting in an output, as described in section \@ref(geographic-algorithms).